DIAGNOSING SPINE PROBLEMS

 The Southwest Scoliosis and Spine Institute is a leading provider of spine care in the Dallas-Fort Worth area.
 The institute’s doctors are board-certified and fellowship-trained spine surgeons who have extensive experience in diagnosing and treating a wide range of spine problems.

-The institute offers a comprehensive diagnostic evaluation that includes a physical exam, imaging studies, and a consultation with a spine surgeon.
-In addition, the evaluation helps the surgeon to determine the cause of the patient’s spine problem and to develop a personalized treatment plan.
+The institute offers a comprehensive diagnostic evaluation that includes a physical exam, imaging studies, and consultation with a spine surgeon.
+Also, the evaluation helps the surgeon determine the cause of the patient’s spine problem and develop a personalized treatment plan.

-The institute offers a variety of treatment options for spine problems, including non-surgical treatments, such as physical therapy and bracing, and surgical treatments, such as spinal fusion and discectomy.
+The institute offers a variety of treatment options for spine problems.
+These include non-surgical treatments, such as physical therapy and bracing.
+If those treatments do not work, your doctor will recommend surgical treatments, such as spinal fusion and discectomy.
 Also, the institute’s doctors work with patients to develop a treatment plan that is right for their individual needs.

 If you are experiencing spine pain or other spine problems, the Southwest Scoliosis and Spine Institute is a great place to seek a diagnosis and treatment.
 In conclusion, the institute’s doctors have the expertise and experience to help you get back to living your life pain-free.